lizygeogy/docs/docs/dtgateway_api.md

 ```
 ### GET /ws/v2/licenses/{id}

-Function: Get the selected license
+Function: Get the selected license.
+The parameter 'id' can be the string "current" or the valid current license id.

 Example:
 ```json